reliablerascal/fl-legislation-etl/README.md

 * **mean_partisanship** describes the legislators' mean average partisan_vote across all their votes with partisan_vote as 0 or 1 (independent votes not counted).
 Mean partisanship values closer to 0 indicate voting more in lock-step with their own party.

 See [Data Dictionary for app_voting_patterns](docs/data-dictionary-app-voting-patterns.csv).
+<br><br>
+### App #2: Representation Alignment (work in progress)
+Data already incorporated in this data pipeline is intended to support a second app which compares legislative partisanship with district political leanings and demographics.
+I intend to complete a basic prototype of this by mid-July.
+The audience for this app is prospective voters in [Florida's primary election](https://ballotpedia.org/Florida_elections,_2024#Offices_on_the_ballot) on August 20.
+<br><br>
 ### Partisanship Data Visualizations
 Here's a sample use case for creating a data visualization based on existing tables in the Postgres database.
 The resulting data frame is exported from this pipeline as [data-app/viz_partisanship.csv](data-app/viz_partisan_senate_d.csv) and then charted in DataWrapper (I need to review this methodology with someone with a better stats background):
  ```